French can be a tricky damn language, can’t it? And it’s quite hard to just read a list of tricky French words, isn’t it?

-Here comes Camille Chevalier-Karfis, the founder of the French Today website, which teaches both traditional and modern French.
-On this podcast she walks me through how to pronounce the ten toughest French words.
+So with this in mind, here’s a podcast episode featuring Camille Chevalier-Karfis, the founder of the French Today website, which teaches both traditional and modern French.
+She walks me through how to pronounce the ten toughest French words.

 Here are the words:

 Brouilly (a wine, and a place in France)

 Ecureuil (a squirrel)

 Vadrouille (a wander about)